ehovers10/ehovers10.github.io/research/dissertation/project-statement.md

 The tradition of update semantics (kamp and heim, groenendijk and stokhof, van den berg, bittner, and brasovanu) has long maintained that linguistic discourse cannot be appropriately understood as a sequence of independent utterances.
 Instead, there are essential, semantic relations between utterances.

+The idea that discourse is dynamic is both trivial and novel.
+Discourse takes place in real time, and a conversation builds as new contributions are added.
+But it doesn't build as a mere sequence of independent utterances.
+Instead, later utterances depend on prior ones for their interpretability.

 ## Modeling inquiry ##